Tooth Pain: Types, Causes, and Remedies

 Treating your tooth pain will depend on the cause.
 Sharp, dull, and temperature related tooth pain have different causes and different treatments.
 If you are not sure when the pain initially started, try to recall the earliest instance of when you noticed the pain.
 This will help us to determine potential causes.
 Read on to identify your symptoms, possible causes, and tooth pain relief options.
-Then make an appointment to see Total Care Dental in Madison before the pain gets any worse.
+Then make an appointment at Total Care Dental in Madison before the pain gets any worse.

 Common Causes of Tooth Pain

 Other causes include disorders of the jaw joint, physical injury, general infection, issues with a filling or crown, and even non-dental causes like sinus problems.
-A toothache can be triggered by anything from a sudden change in temperature to chewing food.
+A toothache can be triggered by anything from a sudden change in temperature to chewing tough food.
 All tooth pain should be taken seriously.
 Contact our dentists to arrange diagnosis and treatment.